RokitSalad/Helpful.CircuitBreaker/README.md

 ```c#
 CircuitBreakerFactory circuitBreakerFactory = new CircuitBreakerFactory(new MyEventFactory());
 ```
-Creates a new instance of the circuit breaker factory wiht your own implementation of the event factory.
+Creates a new instance of the circuit breaker factory with your own implementation of the event factory.
 Or use one of the prebuilt ones available here:
  - [Azure Queue Event Factory](https://github.com/RokitSalad/Helpful.CircuitBreaker.Events.AzureQueue)
  - [Azure WAD Event Factory](https://github.com/RokitSalad/Helpful.CircuitBreaker.Events.AzureWad)